Skip to content

 • 1990 – Mayor William Layton receives bids to restore the Fairgrounds structures.
 A roof estimate of $35,000 was considered and the VNA stated they would help “foot the bill.”

-• 2018 – A much-anticipated regional shopping tradition for over 90 years, the VNA Rummage Sale returns to the Far Hills Fairgrounds on Friday, Saturday and Sunday, October 5, 6 and 7.
+• 2018 – A much-anticipated regional shopping tradition for over 90 years, the VNA Rummage Sale returns to the Far Hills Fairgrounds on Friday, Saturday, and Sunday, October 5, 6, and 7.
 Proceeds from the sale help provide home care, hospice care, adult day and caregiver assistance services, including important and innovative programs uncompensated by Medicare, Medicaid or private insurance.
-Flu shots (18 and older) will be available at the VNA information tent Friday and Saturday, 9:30 a.m. to 2:30 p.m.
+Flu shots (18 and older) will be available at the VNA information tent on Friday and Saturday, 9:30 a.m. to 2:30 p.m.
 The cost per flu shot is $25 and is free for those covered under Medicare Part B (card required for verification.)
 No Medicare

-• 2019 – On the third day of the Visiting Nurses Association of Somerset Hills rummage sale at the Far Hills Fairgrounds Sunday, both the regular and supplemental parking lots were so flooded it wasn’t safe for people to park, organizers said.
-“Weather conditions and lack of parking cancelled the event,” said Patricia Neill, co-chair of the annual event.
+• 2019 – On the third day of the Visiting Nurses Association of Somerset Hills rummage sale at the Far Hills Fairgrounds Sunday, the regular and supplemental parking lots were so flooded it wasn’t safe for people to park, organizers said.
+“Weather conditions and lack of parking canceled the event,” said Patricia Neill, co-chair of the annual event.

 And as they say…..the rest is history.